Why DISC is the best (and legal) choice for hiring

 A large part of our business has been fueled by our unique and positive approach to finding the best in people and believing a key to success is learning how to unlock the positive traits of your people.
 As part of our ongoing series on “DISC Expertise,” we would like to share information about the use of DISC in hiring, how to find the best people, and retain the best.
-Let us look at the proper use of DISC in the hiring process.
+Let us look at the proper use of DISC hiring tools in the hiring process.

 One question that comes up often is,